schmittx/home-assistant-eero/README.md

 ## Options
 - Networks, resources, and activity metrics can be updated via integration options.
-- If `Advanced Mode` is enabled for the current profile, additional options are available (interval, timeout, and response logging).
+- If `Advanced Mode` is enabled for the current profile, additional options are available (QR code behavior, interval, timeout, and response logging).

 ## Notes
 - This integration does not support login via Amazon account.
 A workaround is to create a new account without Amazon login and add that account as another network admin.